weaveworks/weave/README.md

 The second line starts our application container.
-We give it an IP address and network (a subnet of the weave network). `weave run` invokes `docker run -d` with all the parameter following the IP address and netmask.
+We give it an IP address and network (a subnet of the weave network). `weave run` invokes `docker run -d` with all the parameters following the IP address and netmask.
 So we could be launching any container this way;
 here we just take a stock ubuntu container and launch a shell in it.

-If our application consists of more than one container on this host we simply launch them with a variation on that 2nd line.
+If our application consists of more than one container on this host we simply launch them with a variation on that second line.

 The IP addresses and netmasks can be anything you like which doesn't conflict with any IP ranges of 'external' services the hosts or your